-We have agreed to pay each of the subscription agent and the information agent a fee plus certain expenses, which we estimate will total approximately \$20,000 and \$10,000, respectively.
-We estimate that our total expenses in connection with the rights offering will be approximately \$500,000.
+If you have any questions, you should contact us at SIGA Technologies, Inc., 660 Madison Avenue, Suite 1700, New York, New York 10065 or by telephone at (212) 672-9100.
+We have agreed to pay the subscription agent a fee plus certain expenses, which we estimate will total approximately \$[•].
+We estimate that our total expenses in connection with the rights offering will be approximately \$[•].